Skip to main content

 THE PROGRAM

 The Conservatory is a paid two-year intensive which serves as an incubator for artists to flourish and grow alongside and within the professional environment of the Festival’s repertory company.
-It is focused on the development of craft required to tackle text and language-based plays through material rich in character, storytelling, song, dance, fights, and challenging themes.
+It is focused on the development of craft required to tackle text and language-based plays through material rich in character, storytelling, song, dance, fights and challenging themes.
 Shakespeare will be at the centre of the exploration, but not to the exclusion of other culturally rich material.

 There will also be a focus to support the development of the artist’s own voice and work: members of the program will have access to the Festival’s numerous resources in the areas of mentorship, as well as archives, the playwriting department, and rehearsal space.